Disney World has an excellent bus system!

 What Disney World locations offer bus service?

-Each hotel has bus stops with continuous bus transportation to most of the Disney parks and hot spots.
-This is important.
-Please be aware that there are some exceptions:
+Each hotel has bus stops with continuous bus transportation to the four main Disney parks and Disney Springs, but Please be aware that there are some exceptions:

 - The resorts on the Monorail line don’t have a direct bus to the Magic Kingdom or Epcot.
 This includes the Grand Floridian, Contemporary and Polynesian Resorts.
 If you stay there and wish to avoid the Monorail, you’ll need to either take a boat or make a series of bus connections.